 We were eager to meet the children and address them about our mission.
 Children are the tools for change, and I blend well with them.
 Yogesh Mathuria started addressing them and told all about his mission and life.
 But, I think he means serious business and they got a bit bored.
 Seeing this, he handed over the conversation to me.

 I started with a bang.
 I told them about my career in the animation industry and my journey of life since childhood.
 By the grace of the almighty, I have a talent for connecting with children within a minute.
 I won their hearts and attention.
 We shared our mission and I even promised them to share the craft of Origami.

 After lunch, immediately we came together and I taught a few of them making a fighter airplane with paper.
 They were so mesmerized like they have never seen such a thing before.
 And, it’s such a crude truth that they have never.
 We in big cities see airplanes in our daily life but children sating in small towns or villages rarely even see paper planes.
 This information gap makes me unhappy.

 In the evening, we were offered a city tour by a member of the school.
-He promised us and exciting tour with joyous moments.
+He promised us an exciting tour with joyous moments.
 He was kind to become our guide and we started with the famous Bohra Muslim area of the city.
 It’s a plush locality with ancient homes.
 It has been declared a World Heritage Site by UNESCO.
-Then, we visited the famous temple that offers performing religious rituals for deceased mother.
-This place became popular when the super star of Hindi film industry visited this temple for her mother.
+Then, we visited the famous temple that offers to perform religious rituals for deceased mother.
+This place became popular when the superstar of Hindi film industry visited this temple for her mother.